News

 Read more

-ANNOUNCEMENT OF LUCKY DRAW CODES LIST – PHASE 2, WAVE 2 SeABank Anniversary Promotion: “32 YEARS TOGETHER – THOUSANDS OF THANK-YOU GIFTS”
+ANNOUNCEMENT OF LUCKY DRAW CODES – ROUND 3, PHASE 2 SeABank Anniversary Promotion: “32 Years of Connection – Thousands of Gifts of Appreciation”

-Southeast Asia Commercial Joint Stock Bank (SeABank) is pleased to announce the list of lucky draw codes for customers who participated in the bank’s 32nd anniversary promotional program for individual customers using SeABank’s products and services from March 10, 2026 to March 24, 2026.
+Southeast Asia Commercial Joint Stock Bank (SeABank) is pleased to announce the list of Lucky Draw Codes for customers who participated in the Bank’s 32nd Anniversary Promotion, applicable to individual customers using SeABank’s products and services from March 25, 2026 to April 8, 2026.

 Read more